jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

     (iv) other services related to the safety of shipping:
   (b) any services provided, or any regulatory services or activities undertaken, by the Authority, the Director, or the Crown in the performance or exercise of functions, duties, or powers under this Act:
   (c) the facilitation of, or support for, seafarer welfare services.
-(3) Any such regulations may—whether or not persons levied use, or the ship in respect of which the levy arises uses, any such services.
+(3) Any such regulations may—whether or not persons levied use, or the ship or floating production, storage, and offloading unit in respect of which the levy arises uses, any such services.
-  (a) specify the persons by whom the levies are payable including (without limitation) all or any of the master, owner, charterer, person responsible for the management of the ship, or any agent of any of those persons who by law or by contract is liable to pay any other charge on account of the ship:
+  (a) specify the persons by whom the levies are payable including (without limitation) all or any of the master, owner, charterer, person responsible for the management of the ship or floating production, storage, and offloading unit, or any agent of any of those persons who by law or by contract is liable to pay any other charge on account of the ship or floating production, storage, and offloading unit:
-  (b) prescribe different levies for different classes of ship based on length, tonnage, equipment available for use on board the ship, or such other criteria as may be specified in the regulations:
+  (b) prescribe different levies for different classes of ship or floating production, storage, and offloading unit based on length, tonnage, equipment available for use on board the ship or floating production, storage, and offloading unit, or such other criteria as may be specified in the regulations:
   (c) provide for the refund or waiver of any levy in whole or in part, in any specified case or class of cases:
   (d) provide that the levies are payable on an annual or other equal basis in advance or otherwise, or on a per voyage basis at the option of either the Director or the person liable to pay the levies; and provide for the changing of those options, and for the making of adjustments where an option is changed—
 (3A) The Minister must not make a recommendation under subsection (1) unless he or she has consulted such persons, representative groups within the maritime industry or elsewhere, government departments, and Crown agencies as he or she considers appropriate.